 And whether you’re baking this cake for an event or just because you love to bake and enjoy sharing with the people you care about, I hope you find it’s perfect for any occasion.

 Let me know if you make this recipe by leaving a review and comment here on the blog.
-I love hearing from you!
+I love hearing from you and it helps others learn about the recipe too!
+Xx Ashley

 for the cake